-Top Reasons to Avoid At-Home Microneedling
+Top Reasons to Avoid At-Home Microneedling – Prioritize Your Skin’s Health and Safety

-Microneedling has become a popular skincare treatment.
-Not only can it improve skin texture.
-But also reduces the appearance of scars and promotes collagen production.
 Furthermore, the procedure involves using fine needles to create tiny punctures in the top layer of the skin.
 While professional microneedling is performed in a controlled environment.
 On the other hand, many individuals may be tempted to try at-home microneedling devices.
-However, there are several big reasons to avoid at-home microneedling.

-Avoid At-Home Microneedling – The Risks
+Avoid At-Home Microneedling – Key Risks

 1. Risk of Infection

 Without a doubt, one of the biggest risks associated with at-home microneedling is the potential for infection.
 Although professional environments use sterile equipment.
 Then, follow strict hygiene protocols to minimize this risk.
-Whereas at home microneedling devices can be challenging to achieve the same level of sterility.
+Whereas at home, microneedling devices can be challenging to achieve the same level of sterility.
 As a result, the improper handling or cleaning of the needles can lead to bacterial infections.

 3. Depth of Needle Penetration